 The combined program offers insight into the business and legal sides of commerce.
 The program provides an excellent background for careers in law and/or business and is intended to broaden career perspectives.
 For example, graduates of the program can use the dual degree training in law firms, corporate counsel offices, investment and accounting firms, entrepreneurial or general business organizations, or nonprofit agencies and government institutions.

 The first two years of the program are spent at NYU School of Law, the third year is spent at NYU Stern School of Business and the fourth is divided between the two schools.

 Applicants may apply directly to the dual degree JD/MBA program, or may apply to Stern in either their first or second year of their law school studies at NYU.
 Students must be admitted separately to both schools in order to participate in the dual degree program.

-The NYU School of Law and NYU Stern have coordinated their procedures and created a single on-line application process designed to simplify applying to the JD/MBA program.
+The NYU School of Law and NYU Stern have coordinated their procedures to simplify applying to the JD/MBA program.

 Applicants who wish to apply directly to the dual degree JD/MBA program should follow the procedures outlined below:

 - Submit the School of Law application, including two letters of recommendation, resume and a personal statement, by February 15.

 - Register for the Credential Assembly Service (CAS) and take the Law School Admission Test (LSAT).

 - Complete the required on-line NYU Stern Dual Degree Application including one additional letter of recommendation, by February 15.